-- 8. The Proxy Form shall be signed by the appointer of his (her) attorney duly authorised in writing or, if the member is a corporation, must be executed under its Common Seal or by its duly authorised attorney or officer. - 9.
-The instrument appointing a proxy shall be in writing under the hand of the appointor or his attorney duly authorised in writing or if the appointor is a corporation, either under its common seal or under the hand of an officer or attorney duly authorised in writing. - 10.
-The appointment of proxy may be made in a hard copy form or by electronic means, not less than forty-eight (48) hours before the time for holding the AGM or at any adjournment thereof, as follows:-

-(i) In hard copy form
+- 9. The instrument appointing a proxy by a member who is entitled to participate at the 23rd AGM, shall be in writing under the hand of the appointor or his attorney duly authorised in writing or if the appointor is a corporation, either under its Common Seal or under the hand of an officer or attorney duly authorised in writing. - 10.
+The appointment of proxy may be made in a hard copy form or by electronic means, not less than forty-eight (48) hours before the time for holding the 23rd AGM or at any adjournment thereof, as follows:- - (i) In hard copy form